adamllryan/notes/CSE3521 - AI Survey/00_cheatsheet.md

 | Think | Think like people | Think rationally |
 | Act | Act like people | Act rationally |

-*Turing Test*: Outdated and rudimentary
+*Turing Test*: Outdated and rudimentary test to determine if AI is successful
 [Turing Test]: Outdated/rudimentary test to determine if AI is successful.
 Human judge converses with entity (person or AI) for 5 minutes and guesses if it is AI.

 `Rational` means to behave in a very specific way: